Internal medicine

 • Confirm each other's STI status with your partner

-• Avoid sexual activity if there are any abnormalities in the genitals
+• Avoid sexual activity when there are genital abnormalities

 • Regular testing